Max Planck Institute for Extraterrestrial Physics: Detailed history

-The Max-Planck-Institut für extraterrestrische Physik (MPE) was preceded by the department for extraterrestrial Physics in the Max-Planck-Institut für Physik und Astrophysik.
+The Max Planck Institute for Extraterrestrial Physics (MPE) was preceded by the department for extraterrestrial Physics in the Max Planck Institute for Physics and Astrophysics.
 This department was established by Professor Reimar Lüst on October 23, 1961.
-A Max-Planck Senate resolution transformed this department into a sub-institute of the Max-Planck-Institut für Physik und Astrophysik on May 15, 1963.
+A Max-Planck Senate resolution transformed this department into a sub-institute of the Max Planck Institute for Physics and Astrophysics on May 15, 1963.
 Professor Lüst was appointed director of the institute.
-Another Senate resolution on March 8, 1991, finally established MPE as an autonomous institute within the Max-Planck-Gesellschaft.
-It is dedicated to the experimental and theoretical exploration of the space outside of earth as well as astrophysical phenomena.
+Another Senate resolution on March 8, 1991, finally established MPE as an autonomous institute within the Max Planck Society.
+It is dedicated to the experimental and theoretical exploration of the space outside of Earth as well as astrophysical phenomena.
 A continuous reorientation to new, promising fields of research and the appointment of new members ensures steady advancement.

 Among the 29 employees of the Institute when it was founded in 1963 were 9 scientists and 1 Ph.D. student.
 Twelve years later in 1975 the number of employees had grown to 180 with 55 scientists and 13 Ph.D. students, and today (status 2015) there are some 400 staff (130 scientists and 75 PhD students).
 It is noteworthy that permanent positions at the institute have not increased since 1973 - despite its celebrated scientific achievements.
 The increasingly complex tasks and international obligations have been mainly maintained by staff members with positions having limited duration and funded by external organizations.

 Because the institute has assumed a leading position in astronomy internationally, it has attracted guest scientists throughout the world.
 The number of long-term guests increased from 12 in 1974 to a maximum of 72 in 2000.
 In recent years MPE has hosted an average of about 50 guest scientists each year.

-During the early years, the scientific work at the Institute concentrated on the investigation of extraterrestrial plasmas and the magnetosphere of the earth.
+During the early years, the scientific work at the Institute concentrated on the investigation of extraterrestrial plasmas and the magnetosphere of the Earth.
 This work was performed with measurements of particles and electromagnetic fields as well as a specially developed ion-cloud technique using sounding rockets.

-Another field of research also became important: astrophysical observations of electromagnetic radiation which could not be observed from the surface of the earth because the wavelengths are such that the radiation is absorbed by the earth's atmosphere.
+Another field of research also became important: astrophysical observations of electromagnetic radiation which could not be observed from the surface of the Earth because the wavelengths are such that the radiation is absorbed by the Earth's atmosphere.
 These observations and inferences therefrom are the subject matter of infra-red astronomy as well as X-ray- and gamma-ray-astronomy.
 In addition to more than 100 rockets, an increasing number of high-altitude balloons (up to now more than 50; e.g. HEXE) have been used to carry experiments to high altitudes.

 Since the 1990s, satellites have become the preferred observation platforms because of their favorable observation-time/cost ratio.
 Nevertheless, high-flying observation airplanes and ground-based telescopes are also used to obtain data, especially for optical and near-infrared observations.